peterhinch/micropython-mqtt/mqtt_as/README.md

 Normal operation of `mqtt_as` is based on attempting to keep the link up as much as possible.
 This assures minimum latency for subscriptions but implies power draw.
 The `machine` module supports two power saving modes: `lightsleep` and `deepsleep`.
-Currently `uasyncio` supports neither of these modes.
+Currently `asyncio` supports neither of these modes.
 The notes below may be relevant to any application which deliberately closes and re-opens the link to the broker.